Eric Fowler, MS, LGC

 - MS, Medical Genetics – University of Wisconsin-Madison

 As Manager of Genetics Counseling at Cancer Treatment Centers of America® (CTCA), Eric Fowler assesses the risk of hereditary cancer, counsels patients and helps interpret genetic test results.
 “I assess the chances that people have an inherited risk for cancer.
 People with hereditary cancer risks benefit from increased and earlier cancer screening and preventative options, which impacts not only patients with cancer, but also their family members.”

-A licensed genetic counselor in Illinois, Fowler has worked in genetic counseling for seventeen years.
+A licensed genetic counselor in Illinois, Fowler has worked in genetic counseling since 1996.
 He previously worked as clinical director of a genetics program, as well as a clinical genetics counselor for a fetal medicine facility, both in Memphis.
 Fowler’s decision to join CTCA® was based on his commitment to whole-person care.

 “Stakeholders at CTCA practice the Mother Standard® of care.
 We put patients’ needs above all else and have created an environment that supports the total person, not just their diagnosis,” says Fowler.

 Fowler attended Bradley University in Peoria, Illinois, where he obtained a Bachelor of Arts in Biology before going on to receive a Master of Science in Medical Genetics from the University of Wisconsin–Madison.

 One skill that Fowler has mastered throughout his career is the ability to truly listen to patients’ needs.
 “My first goal is to understand the patient’s perspective, hopes, and fears and then provide information and guidance in a compassionate and caring way. “

 He is certified by the American Board of Genetic Counseling, and is a member of the National Society of Genetic Counselors.
 Fowler has previously held positions on the board of directors for the National Ovarian Cancer Coalition and the Tennessee Cancer Coalition.